- Access for Persons with Disabilities

 2761 Jefferson Davis Highway, Suite 107, Stafford, VA 22554, (540) 288-8830

 It is the intent of Germanna Community College to provide a safe and secure environment for College employees, students, and visitors by establishing preventative measures, holding perpetrators accountable, and providing assistance and support to victims.
-The college has policies that specifically addresses the College’s position on prevention, reduction, and management of violence to provide a safe working and learning environment for our students, employees, and visitors at all College owned, controlled, or leased properties, including off-campus locations.
-These policies can be found in the Appendix or at http://www.germanna.edu/policies/.
+The college has policies that specifically address the College’s position on prevention, reduction, and management of violence to provide a safe working and learning environment for our students, employees, and visitors at all College owned, controlled, or leased properties, including off-campus locations.

 Children should not be brought to the campus in lieu of appropriate child care.
 College facilities cannot accommodate the care of children while parents are working or attending class.
 The College and its staff cannot be responsible for the safety and welfare of children.
 Children cannot be brought into classrooms, laboratories, the Testing Center, the Tutoring Center, or the Academic Computing Center because of disruption of instruction or study, exposure to material unsuitable for children, and possible danger to the children.
 Children on campus must be supervised by a parent or guardian at all times, and the parent or guardian is responsible for seeing that the children are mindful of others using College facilities.
 This applies to all children under the age of 18 years who have not been admitted to the College.